fasyakhuza/ExoPieSlimmer-2017Only/skimCondorJobs/README.md

 # Settings for REsubmitting jobs to HTCondor.

-First, download the executing files
+First, download the executing files for resubmitting the failed condor jobs

 ```
 wget https://raw.githubusercontent.com/fasyakhuza/ExoPieSlimmer-2017Only/Skim_V0_2017Only/skimCondorJobs/MultiResubmit.py